ibm-cloud-docs/vpc/about-contract.md

 ### The `compose` subsection
 {: #hpcr_contract_compose}

 It consists of an archive subsection.
-The archive subsection contains the base64 encoded compressed archive of the `docker-compose.yaml` file.
+The archive subsection contains the Base64 encoded TGZ file archive of the `docker-compose.yaml` file.
 As the Hyper Protect Container Runtime image uses Docker Engine and Docker Compose to start containers, the information about containers must first be created by using a standard docker-compose file.
 This file is then archived and base64 encoded and the output of this is provided as the value to the archive subsection, within the compose section.
 For more information, see [Overview of Docker Compose](https://docs.docker.com/compose/).

 The mount points specified under the volumes information of the docker-compose file might be aligned with the volume mount point that is specified in the workload section of the contract.
 Both "yaml" and "yml" formats are supported for docker-compose file.
 This is an example of a docker-compose file.